-In continuous dyeing, the factors to be controlled include:

-- (1) Fabric moving speed

-- (2) Dye liquor condition in padding trough

-- (3) Padding pressure/liquor pick-up ratio

-- (4) Even of padding pressure

-- (5) Pre-drying temperature

-- (6) Curing and steaming temperature

-- (7) Evenness of drying, curing and steaming,

-- (8) Retention time in each unit,

-- (9) Rinsing units and rinsing conditions.
+In continuous dyeing, the factors to be controlled include: (1) fabric moving speed, (2) dye liquor condition in padding trough, (3) padding pressure/liquor pick-up ratio, (4) evenness of padding pressure, (5) pre-drying, (6)curing, and steaming temperature, (7) evenness of drying, curing and steaming, (8) retention time in each unit, (9) rinsing units and rinsing conditions.
 Fabric moving rate in dyeing covers a broad range.
 It can be as low as 10 m/m in but also could often exceed 100 m/min depending on the fabric dyed and the efficiency of each unit in the dyeing range.
-Higher speed always benefits productivity, but i t is m ore important to consider the completion status of equipment involved.
+Higher speed always benefits productivity, but it is m ore important to consider the completion status of equipment involved.